digitalronin/mysql-replicator/README.md

 * localhost is configured as a mysql replication slave
 * the current localhost user can ssh to the db master
-* any ssh config settings required to access the master from localhost are set in a ~/.ssh/config file
+* any ssh config settings, other than a port number, required to access the master from localhost are set in a ~/.ssh/config file
 * ssh is on the current user's path
 * your mysql administrator user is called 'root', locally and on the db master
 * mysql is on the local user's path